rokris/cp-tekniker-app/README-english.md

 ```

 - If "email" contains a full email address, the entry applies only to that user.
-- If "email" is just a domain (e.g. `norgesgruppen.no`), the entry applies to all users with an email in that domain.
+- If "email" is just a domain (e.g. `firma.no`), the entry applies to all users with an email in that domain.
 - "roles" is a list of objects defining which ClearPass roles the user or domain has access to.
 - Exact email match always takes precedence over domain match.